+Figure 3: 10-80% vs. 0-100% SoC charging curves

 Overview of test cases JRC

 To agree on the test case requirements and customer metric post-processing and KPI.

 Not all the DC HP charging stations will allow to reach automatically the full charged status of the battery due to battery protection systems, and unplugging and plugging again the vehicle is needed to complete the charge at lower power with the same station.